DavidGregory084/vertices/README.md

 // res1: String = value
 ```

-As you can see this is a perfect demonstration of *callback hell*.
+As you can see this is a perfect demonstration of "callback hell".

 Using this library we can write the code above as follows: